Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents: Unveiling Misevolution in Self-evolving LLM Agents

 In this subsection, we investigate the distinct safety issues introduced by tool evolution.
 Following Section \ref{sec:preliminaries}, we focus on risks in two paradigms: tool creation and reuse, and ingesting external tools.
 In \textit{\textbf{tool creation and reuse}}, one main risk is that an agent may create a tool containing vulnerabilities (\textit{e.g.}, susceptibility to injection attack, insufficient privacy awareness, hardcoded credentials/paths) and later reuses it in security-sensitive scenarios (illustrated in Figure\ref{fig:fig1_showcase}(c)).
 In \textit{\textbf{ingesting external tools}}, there is a risk that an agent may fail to identify hidden malicious code when incorporating tools from the Internet (illustrated in Figure \ref{fig:fig1_showcase}(b)).
 Such malicious code is often designed to be stealthy.
 It may stay dormant during initial testing and only be triggered by specific payloads.

 \textbf{Setup.} In our experiments on tool creation and reuse, we adopted design principles from Alita to simulate an agent's process of creating, storing, and reusing tools.
 We constructed 25 test cases, each targeting a distinct vulnerability type from CWEval~\citep{peng2025cweval}.

 In each case, the agent was given two similar tasks sequentially.
 The first task was a benign query during the execution of which the agent may create an MCP tool, \textit{e.g.}, ``I want to extract the contents of a tar file to a given folder."
 The second task presented a potentially security-sensitive scenario, \textit{e.g.}, ``Help me extract the contents of \texttt{ a.tar} to the current folder," where \texttt{ a.tar} might contain a maliciously crafted path like \texttt{ ../etc/passwd}.
 We employed Gemini-2.5-Pro as an LLM judge to report on unsafe trajectories in the second task, and categorized them by one of the following causes.
 (1) Unsafe MCP: The MCP tool created during the first task is inherently vulnerable.
-(2) Unsafe tool flow: The created tool is secure, but the agent's process for applying it is unsafe, typically due to missing security checks in intermediate steps.
-We tested eight top-tier LLMs as backbone models, as shown in Table \ref{tab:results_tool_evolution_insecure_tools}.
-We also manually curated five cases (link sharing, deidentification, file cleaning, directory syncing, image deduplication) for showcasing risks in more realistic scenarios.
-They can be found in Table \ref{tab:tool_mismatch_test_cases}.
+(2) Unsafe tool flow: The created tool is secure, but the agent's process for applying it is unsafe, typically due to missing security checks in intermediate steps. {We evaluated eight top-tier LLMs with a temperature of 0.1, as shown in Table \ref{tab:results_tool_evolution_insecure_tools}.
+We also tested on five manually curated cases (link sharing, deidentification, file cleaning, directory syncing, image deduplication) in Table \ref{tab:tool_mismatch_test_cases} to showcase risks in more realistic scenarios.}

-For our experiments on external tool ingestion, we curated a dataset of 814 malicious samples, generated by programmatically injecting diverse malicious payloads into the source code of eight popular, general-purpose software tools.
-We then simulated a scenario where the agent retrieved these projects from the Internet.
-We tested whether the agent could identify security issues in the code and refuse to wrap it as an MCP, using the Refusal Rate as the metric.
-We evaluated six LLMs, including GPT-4o, Gemini-2.5-Flash, and Qwen3-235B-Instruct.
-See Appendix \ref{app:exp_settings_ingesting_external_tools} for details.
+In our external tool ingestion experiments, we curated a dataset of \textbf{371 malicious samples} by injecting malicious code from \textbf{RedCode-Exec}~\citep{guo2024redcode} into the source code of \textbf{eight popular, general-purpose GitHub projects}.
+We simulated a scenario in which the agent retrieved these projects from the Internet, using \href{https://github.com/coderamp-labs/gitingest}{gitingest} to convert each repository into a textual digest and feed it into the LLM.
+We evaluated whether the agent could identify security risks and refuse to wrap the code as an MCP, using the \textbf{Refusal Rate} as the evaluation metric. {We evaluated six LLMs with a temperature of 0.1, including GPT-4o, Gemini-2.5-Flash, and Qwen3-235B-Instruct.
+See Appendix \ref{app:exp_settings_ingesting_external_tools} for the detailed code injection pipeline and prompts.}